JustinGOSSES/wellio.js/README.md

 *Long story short, I needed a way to load las files and work with them as json in JavaScript in order to build another thing.*

 ### Examples of where it can be used
 It can convert LAS files into JSON and then curves can be visualized in three dimensions using three.js as <a href="https://beta.observablehq.com/@justingosses/three-js-well-log-demo-geology">this</a> brief demo on ObservableHQ shows.
+Once your can make well logs in three.js, it is only a short jump to put them in augmented reality or virtual reality.
+For example, <a href="https://github.com/google-ar/three.ar.js?files=1">this repo</a> is a helper library for putting three.js objects into Augmented reality scenes.

 ## Example